talitz/calculate/README.md

 <b>Note</b>: we won't discuss about how to perform the integration with Artifactory, this is detailed in the following blog post: https://jfrog.com/blog/jfrog-cli-github-actions-hero/.

-We will add an aditional steps to the CI, before building and deploying the project to Artifactory, that performs the follows:
+We will create a CI process that will be triggered for non-master pull requests and we will add steps for automating the repository creation before building and deploying the software to Artifactory:

 <img src="https://i.ibb.co/QpsFZgJ/Screen-Shot-2020-06-21-at-19-00-24.png" alt="alt text" width="250" height="90">